-As presented in the following chart, an initial booked reserves position is proposed by the division based on division chief reserving actuary and local actuaries' opinions and a first opinion on IFRS Best estimate position is formed by the Group Chief Actuary based on local and Group Actuarial analyses.
+As presented in the following chart, an initial booked reserves position is proposed by the division based on Division Chief Reserving Actuary and local actuaries' opinions and a first opinion on IFRS Best estimate position is formed by the Group Chief Actuary based on local and Group Actuarial analyses.

-Both are compared in the Group P&C Reserving Committee (Group Chief Actuary, Group Chief Risk Officer, SCOR P&C Chief Executive Officer, SCOR P&C Chief Financial Officer and SCOR P&C Chief Reserving Actuary).
-The different views on claims and the main issues are discussed and can result to a review of the different positions.
+Both are compared in the Group P&C Reserving Committee (Group Chief Actuary, Group Chief Risk Officer, SCOR P&C Chief Executive Officer, SCOR P&C Chief Financial Officer, SCOR P&C Chief Reserving Actuary and Head of Group P&C Reserving).
+The different views on claims and the main assumptions and approaches are discussed and can result in a review of the different positions.

-The final actuarial best estimate position is then presented to the Group Executive Committee who validates the booked reserves.
+The final Group Chief Actuary actuarial best estimate position is then presented to the Group Executive Committee who validates the booked reserves.